 mustard, etc. The order of functions matters in mathematics, too.
 If someone says "four plus two minus one",

-they could mean two things:
+they could mean several things:

 Add four and two, then subtract one: